 The platform and the product are so different that I don’t think it to a degree competes because you look at us as an international sport and I don’t think the other two can hold the candle compared to Formula 1 and I would imagine that they’d probably admit that.

 I’ve never thought it’s competing with them, it’s about educating American businesses, which will happen over time.
 We’re out here saying hey, we’re an American team and there are other teams, but this is the value proposition in terms of partnering with a Formula 1 team.
 The global reach of the sport, the viewership, having 20 races in 20 different countries, that’s a compelling piece.

-There’s obviously been other efforts in the past from US teams trying to start-up, so there’s always going to be people that at the beginning are hesitant.
+There have obviously been other efforts in the past from US teams trying to start up, so there are always going to be people that at the beginning are hesitant.

 As we continue to make some waves and the sport grows in the US, people are becoming more experienced and educated.
 You have someone who goes to a race for the first time, who’s not necessarily a fan, but when they experience that, the smells, the sounds, the sites of a race, they often become fans.